-All rules are performance optimised and quality tested against Terabytes of goodware and other data.
+All rules are performance optimised and quality tested against terabytes of goodware and other data.

 quality tested YARA rules